markur4/plotastic/README.md

 **🛑 plotastic can NOT ...**

+- ... replace a professional statistician
+- ... teach you statistics, you need some basic knowledge (but is awesome for practicing)
 - ... test for multicolinearity (Absence of multicolinearity is required by ANOVA!)
-- ... teach you statistics, you need some basic knowledge
-- ... replace a professional statistician
+- ... perform stringent correction for multiple testing (e.g. bonferoni), as statistical tests are applied to sub-facets of the whole dataframe for each axes, which depends on the definition of x, hue, col, etc. Hence, corrected p-values might over-estimate the significance of your results.

 ### Be **critical** and **responsible** with your statistical analysis!